BA (Hons)

 Guest Speakers

 Teaching is enriched by workshops, readings, and masterclasses with visiting contemporary authors, editors and other industry professionals.
-Former Poet Laureate Dame Carol Ann Duffy is a Visiting Artist and has visited the University to read a selection of her works.
-Students have also enjoyed masterclasses with TV presenter and author Chris Packham.
+Students have previously enjoyed masterclasses with TV presenter and author Chris Packham.
 The Creative Writing team were delighted to welcome award-winning science fiction writer Robert Shearman as a visiting senior fellow.

 Carol Ann Duffy at a reception at the University of Lincoln